yash-sharma1/docs-site/docs/smart-chain/guides/concepts/oracle-module.md

 For transactions from bsc to bc, it will depend on the oracle module.
 When the validators reach a consensus on a certain claim, the bridge module will process the transaction according to the claim, like transfer from bsc to bc.
 For transactions from bc to bsc, it will process the bc part of the transaction and write the related cross chain package for bsc.

-### BSC to BC Claim Types
-Claim types:
-1. Bind response
-2. Transfer
-3. Refund
-4. Skip sequence

-Bridge module will register hooks processing the above claim types.
-When a claim of the above claim types was raised or passed, the hooks will check the claim or execute the transaction according to the winner claim.

-### Error handling

-If there is any unexpected error which will block the following cross chain transactions, the validators should raise a skip sequence claim, which will increase the sequence of the specified claim type, so that BC can process the following transactions.